Chief Event Officer Complete Guide 2026

 You're testing whether CEO-level leadership will help

-You have limited budget for executive hire
+You have a limited budget for executive hire

 You're a smaller company or startup